-During a foot patrol, the author pauses to assure an Iraqi civilian that running water will be restored to the AI Mansour neighborhood.
+During a foot patrol, the author pauses to assure an Iraqi civilian that running water will be restored to the Al Mansour neighborhood.

-First Platoon continued patrolling through the area, and its platoon leader told the people what we were doing to fix their problem.
-They all seemed pleased that we were trying to help.
-Problems arose, however, when we saw no developments over the next week.
-The patrols targeted the water tower specifically to check on progress and provide oversight, but they never saw any workers.
-The people in the neighborhood questioned our efforts and seemed to doubt whether we were really going to help them.
-The situation was tenuous because saying you will do something and not following through can have a severely detrimental impact on your relationship with the people.
-As FM 3-07 notes: "Psychologically, the populace must be assured continuously and effectively that conditions are becoming better to counter insurgent propaganda."16 of the engineers.
+After a week without any action on the tower, I returned to the water department to speak with one of the engineers.
 I was armed with many details provided by First Platoon's routine patrols of the area.
 An engineer explained that the man I had spoken with didn't know what he was talking about and that the water tower had not been operational in 20 years-water arrived in Al Mansour via a pipeline.
 The real problem was that Al Mansour was at the end of the pipeline and that people in other neighborhoods were adjusting valves illegally to divert water for themselves.
 By the time the water arrived at Al Mansour, the water pressure was played out.